-Thus, the λ_t term in equation (7.9) can be interpreted as a discount factor in which the equilibrium interest rate from the consumption side of the model has been substituted in.
+Thus, the λ_t term in equation (6.67) can be interpreted as a discount factor in which the equilibrium interest rate from the consumption side of the model has been substituted in.

-Another potentially confusing component of equation (7.9) is q_t , which denotes the probability that a price set today has not been changed t periods later.
+Another potentially confusing component of equation (6.67) is π_t , which here does not denote profits or inflation but rather the probability that a price set today has not been changed t periods later.
 This probability depends on the firm's future decisions about whether or not to change price-the decisions we analyzed in the previous section.
-In the remaining sections of Chapter 7, Romer looks at several alternative models for q_t , including time-dependent models in which the pattern of price-changing is exogenous (as with fixed-length contracts) and state-dependent models in which the decision to change prices depends on economic conditions.
-For now, we simply treat q_t as a parameter, leaving its determination unspecified.
+In the remaining sections of Chapter 6, Romer looks at several alternative models for π_t , including time-dependent models in which the pattern of price-changing is exogenous (as with fixed-length contracts) and state-dependent models in which the decision to change prices depends on economic conditions.
+For now, we simply treat π_t as a parameter, leaving its determination unspecified.

-This leads us to Romer's maximand shown in equation (7.9), which is more complex than it appears because of uncertainty.
-By making a couple of reasonable simplifying assumptions and using a second-order Taylor series approximation to the effect of prices on profits, he arrives at equation (7.14), which has a useful intuitive interpretation.
+This leads us to Romer's maximand shown in equation (6.67), which is more complex than it appears because of uncertainty.
+By making a couple of reasonable simplifying assumptions and using a second-order Taylor series approximation to the effect of prices on profits, he arrives at equation (6.72), which has a useful intuitive interpretation.

-To understand this equation you need to be very clear about what p_i and p_i^ represent.

-- p_i is the price that the firm sets now, knowing that it will be in place both in the current period and (probably) in some future periods. - p_t^ is the price that would be ideal for the firm to set for period t if it were to set the price independently for each period.
-Firms would set $p_t = p_t^$ in every period if there were no costs of price adjustment.
+To understand this equation you need to be very clear about what p_i and p_t^ represent.
+The price p_i is the price that the firm sets now, knowing that it will be in place both in the current period and (probably) in some future periods.
+The price p_t^ is the price that would be ideal for the firm to set in period t if it were to set the price independently for each period.

-Equation (7.13) shows that the firm should set a price that equals the average of the ideal prices in each future period, weighted in proportion to the probability that the current price will still be in effect during that future period.
+Equation (6.72) shows that the firm should set a price now that equals the average of the ideal prices in each future period, weighted in proportion to the probability that the current price will still be in effect during that future period.
 For example, if it is known that the newly set price will be in effect for two periods, then the optimal price for the firm to set is the (unweighted) average between the desired price in the first period and the desired price in the second period.
 If the new price will be in effect for the first period and there is a 50% chance it will be in effect for the second period (but not any longer), then the firm should set the price at a weighted average of the two ideal prices with a 2/3 weight given to the current period and a 1/3 weight to the second.

-Equation (7.14) and its discounted form (7.15) are central to the dynamic new Keynesian model.
+Equation (6.72) and its certainty-equivalent form (6.73) are central to the dynamic new Keynesian model.
 They describe the solution to a basic problem: how to set a price that will carry over into future time periods.
 The solution is a logical one: set a price that is the average of the prices you'll want in the future.

-The final piece of the puzzle in this section is the somewhat cryptic paragraph starting at the bottom of page 315.
-He asserts that the "profit-maximizing real price is [proportional to] the real wage."
-If we can set a distinct price for period t, then we would want to maximize R_t in equation (7.8).
-We can derive Romer's result easily by maximizing equation (7.8) with respect to (P{it}/P) and setting the result equal to zero:
+The final piece of the puzzle in this section is the somewhat cryptic paragraph at the top of page 314.
+He asserts that the "profit-maximizing real price is proportional to the real wage."
+If we can set a distinct price for period t, then we would want to maximize R_t in equation (6.66).
+We can derive Romer's result easily by maximizing equation (6.66) with respect to (P{it}/P) and setting the result equal to zero: